eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

-This section therefore specifies two separate encodings for the PID data model, an ISO/IEC 18013-5-compliant encoding in CBOR, and a SD-JWT-compliant encoding in JSON.
+This section therefore specifies two separate encodings for the PID data model, an ISO/IEC 18013-5-compliant encoding in CBOR, and a SD-JWT-VC-compliant encoding in JSON.

-#### 2.4.2 ISO/IEC 18013-5-compliant encoding
+#### 2.5.2 ISO/IEC 18013-5-compliant encoding

-##### 2.4.2.1 Encoding rules
+##### 2.5.2.1 Encoding rules

 If attributes specified in in Table 1 are encoded with CBOR, they SHALL be encoded as specified in \[[RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949)\].

-The CDDL representation types used in Table 1 are specified in [section 2.3.1](#231-introduction-introduction-1) Rules to encode CDDL representation types with CBOR are specified
+The CDDL representation types used in Table 1 are specified in [section 2.4.1](#241-introduction-introduction-1) Rules to encode CDDL representation types with CBOR are specified
 \[RFC 8610\] and \[[RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949)\].

-##### 2.4.2.2 Further stipulations
+##### 2.5.2.2 Further stipulations

 The value of all attributes (both PID attributes and PID metadata) SHALL be valid at the value of the timestamp in the validFrom element in the